Lae-Alfheim/myDWM/README.md

 # Working On / Desired Additions

 - dvorak native use, with my keyboard layout.
+- Move mouse with monitor to corner instead of middle
 - patches
     * aspectresize
     * goback